erickma1/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [hello-react-front-end] <a name="about-project"></a>
+# 📖 [hello-rails-back-end] <a name="about-project"></a>

 >
-"hello-react-back-end" is a back end application bulid with rails that randomly display greeting messages.
+"hello-rails-back-end" is a back end application bulid with rails that randomly display greeting messages.